 - Discuss the need for treatment and present treatment options to your loved one.

-- Communicate the benefit of receiving care and convey that you will be there for your loved one for the duration of the therapeutic process.
+- Communicate the benefit of receiving care at a hospital and convey that you will be there for your loved one for the duration of the therapeutic process.

 - Contact the treatment provider of your choosing and ask about the process of admissions.
 Additionally, it is good to accompany your loved one to any evaluations or assessments requested by the treatment provider as this is a way to show your support.

 Finally, if you feel you require more assistance in getting your loved one the help he or she needs, feel free to contact a mental health professional at the treatment provider of your choice.
 A mental health professional can speak with your loved one and answer any questions that he or she may have and give the professional the opportunity to communicate the benefits of seeking care at their hospital.

 By helping your friend, family member, or other loved one seek treatment, you are assisting him or her in ultimately improving his or her life.
 Once treatment is complete, the person you care for will come to understand a life free from the distress caused by untreated depression.

 Why consider treatment for bipolar disorder at Cross Creek Hospital in Austin, TX